 However, you can’t expect to get a successful plan going if you don’t understand these emotions and clear them out.

 So, take a moment to ask yourself what is it that frustrates you the most in life.
 Try to get down to what you want to change and what you regret.
+It’s time for a new you and a new life.

 Get out a journal and write it down if it’ll help you focus your thoughts.
 Purely hashing these feelings out on paper will help you cleanse your mind.
 Plus, they’ll be helpful later on when you’re setting your plans for the future.